Generates an address from latitude and longitude (latitudes in

 TRUEdisplays a progress bar to indicate the progress of the function.- custom_query

-API-specific parameters to be used, passed as a named list (ie.
+API-specific parameters to be used, passed as a named list, for example

 Logical

 TRUE/FALSE.
-Whether to return only spatial points (TRUE, which is the default) or potentially other shapes as provided by the Nominatim API (FALSE).
-See About Geometry Types.
+Whether to return only spatial points (TRUE, which is the default) or potentially other shapes as returned by the Nominatim API (FALSE).
+See About geometry types.

 Value